oracle-livelabs/database/23cfree/schema-priv/schema-priv.md

     ```

   This is awesome!
 We can tell that u2 is entitled to access all tables within the schema.

+  Well done on completing the Schema Level Privileges lab!
+You now have a solid understanding of how to grant and manage privileges at the schema level, allowing different users varying levels of access to tables within the schema.
+This knowledge empowers you to implement secure and efficient access controls for your database objects.
+Keep leveraging schema-level privileges to ensure a well-organized and controlled database environment.
+Your expertise in Oracle database management is growing, and you're on your way to becoming an exceptional database administrator!

   The lab will set the stage for the next session, where we will explore the Lock-Free Reservation feature.
 We will update the inventory\_reservations table and examine the difference in behavior between regular tables and lock-free reservation tables.
 This feature addresses the issue of session hangs caused by conventional tables, where multiple commits can lead to delays.